Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Juvenile Services can serve youth up to the age of 18.

 Library cards are issued in person to any resident of the Commonwealth of Virginia who is at least 4 years old.
 Proof of identity, proof of current address and a completed application are required.
 Applications are available at the Circulation and Reference desk.
 Children between 4 and 16 years of age will need a parent's or guardian's permission.

-On the library's website, click on "My Account" in the left-hand navigation to access the online library catalog.
+On the library's website, click on "Books, DVDs & More" in the left-hand navigation to access the online library catalog.
+In the upper right-hand corner of the library catalog, click "My Account."
 Enter the barcode from the back of your library card.
 You can view the items you have checked out and when they are due.
 Items that are not overdue or on hold may be renewed here.
 You can also reserve items and check on the status of items you have on hold.
 Items may also be renewed in person at the Library and by calling the Circulation Department at Tabb, 757-890-5130, or Yorktown, 757-890-5205.

 Notary service is available free of charge at both libraries.
 Call Tabb Reference at 757-890-5120 or Yorktown Reference at 757-890-5207 before you come to the Library to determine if a notary is available.
 Note that acceptable proof of identity is required before a document can be notarized.
 Acceptable proof of identity is a United States passport, a certificate of United States citizenship, a certificate of naturalization, an unexpired foreign passport, an alien registration card with photograph, a state-issued driver's license, a state-issued identification card or a United States military card.
 All documents must be signed in the presence of the notary.
 If a document must be witnessed, you must provide your own witnesses.

 The Tabb and Yorktown meeting rooms can be reserved online or by submitting a paper application in person or by fax.
 Read the guidelines for organizations and businesses to use the meeting room before submitting your application.